leroythelegend/rough_idea_project_cars/README.md

   14         cout << "Brake " << data->car_states()->brake() << endl;
  ```

- * To Be Continued, have go to some programming for money instead.
+ * To Be Continued, have to go do some programming for money instead. :-(